 Safety and security

 In Buenos Aires, travellers should be cautious in tourist areas, particularly in La Boca, San Telmo, downtown, and in the Retiro bus terminal, where robberies are common.
-Travellers should stick to the main tourist area in La Boca and avoid the area after dark.
+In La Boca, travellers should only visit the main tourist area and avoid the area entirely after dark.

 Violent crimes, such as armed robbery, continue to be a problem in major tourist areas, particularly in Buenos Aires and Mendoza.
 Kidnappings occur in Buenos Aires.
 To date, these kidnappings have tended to target locals rather than tourists.